michael2012z/BitBible/markdown/JPS/files/Num.md

 40. And Moses gave Gilead unto Machir the son of Manasseh; and he dwelt therein.

-41. And Jair the son of Manasseh went and took the villages thereof, and called them Havvoth-jair.That is, The villages of Jair.
+41. And Jair the son of Manasseh went and took the villages thereof, and called them Havvoth-jair.

 42. And Nobah went and took Kenath, and the villages thereof, and called it Nobah, after his own name.